Details of thermal insulation

 Thanks to their suppleness and modularity, they constitute excellent diving suits.

-Put your foot in a plastic bag, then slip your leg into your diving suit.
-Your entire foot comes out without snagging!
+Put your foot in a plastic bag.
+Then put your leg into your diving suit.
+Your foot comes out completely and smoothly!

 Tips on how to take care of your diving suit